How to Calculate The Price For Your Hot Sauce

 We have finished 2019 with around 500 active members and plan to grow to 1000 members by the end of next year.

-Theo Lee from Los Angeles, California, USA started KPOP Foods over 4 years ago, a hot sauce business.
+Theo Lee (from Los Angeles, California, USA) started KPOP Foods over 5 years ago.

 Hi, my name is Theo Lee and I’m the co-founder and CEO of KPOP Foods.